canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     (*optional*) Content to be copied from the gadget snap into the partition.
     This field takes one of two formats:

-    - a list of files and/or directories in the gadget snap to be copied to the same location within the filesystem on the partition.
+    - A list of files and/or directories in the gadget snap to be copied to the same location within the filesystem on the partition.
+Directories are copied recursively into the filesystem and must be declared as directories in the yaml by using a trailing slash.

     - A list of objects consisting of a ``data`` field an an optional ``offset`` field.
 The ``data`` field specifies the name of a file